-At Resurrection Parish, baptisms for those under the age of seven takes place four times a year.
+At Resurrection Parish, baptisms for those under the age of seven takes place a few times a year.

 Preparation for parents is required prior to the celebration of the Sacrament.
 Godparents are welcome to attend the preparation session, but are not required to.
 Please consider attending your preparation class before the birth of your child.

-To have your child baptized at our parish, please see Father Steve after Mass or contact the Parish Office.
+To have your child baptized at our parish, please contact the parish office at: firstname.lastname@example.org or call 306-352-8044

 What Is Baptism?